carlosbarcala/ApplicacionsJS/README.md

 # ApplicacionsJS - Frontend Framework

+## Disclaimer

+**Note:** This library is currently in development and may be unstable.
+It is published to showcase its functionality and gather feedback from the community.
+Use at your own risk.

 ApplicacionsJS is a robust frontend framework designed to simplify the creation of super-optimized applications for various formats, including web and mobile devices.
 This framework revolves around a core class named `Section`, allowing developers to extend and customize sections of their applications efficiently.

 ## Key Features